Journalism: Social media

 The rise of social media has drastically changed the nature of journalistic reporting, giving rise to so-called citizen journalists.
 In a 2014 study of journalists in the United States, 40% of participants claimed they rely on social media as a source, with over 20% depending on microblogs to collect facts.
 From this, the conclusion can be drawn that breaking news nowadays often stems from user-generated content, including videos and pictures posted online in social media.
 However, though 69.2% of the surveyed journalists agreed that social media allowed them to connect to their audience, only 30% thought it had a positive influence on news credibility.
 In addition to this, a 2021 study done by Pew Research Center shows that 86% of Americans are getting their news from digital devices.

-Consequently, this has resulted in arguments to reconsider journalism as a process distributed among many authors, including the socially mediating public, rather than as individual products and articles written by dedicated journalists.
+Consequently, this has led to arguments for reconsidering journalism as a process distributed among many authors, including the socially mediating public, rather than as individual products and articles written by dedicated journalists.

-Because of these changes, the credibility ratings of news outlets has reached an all-time low.
+Because of these changes, the credibility ratings of news outlets have reached an all-time low.
 A 2014 study revealed that only 22% of Americans reported a "great deal" or "quite a lot of confidence" in either television news or newspapers.